thenatarizkie/discord-manager/README.md

     }]), m).find((m) => m?.exports?.default?.getToken !== void 0).exports.default.getToken();
     ```

 - **Get Your Token**: After running the code, your token will appear in the console.
-Copy it and keep it safe.
+Copy and save safely for later use in your bot configuration.
 Important:

     - Never share your token with anyone
     - Treat it like a password to protect your account from unauthorized access